 The MWRA Contingency Plan includes threshold levels against which key potential indicators of wastewater impacts are evaluated (MWRA 2001).
 Due to the concerns that effluent discharge might increase the prevalence of lesions in Massachusetts Bay populations of winter flounder, liver disease prevalence was selected as a key indicator, with a Caution Level threshold set at 44.94% for the prevalence of CHV in winter flounder collected at the Outfall Site.
 The threshold was based on the average CHV prevalence in flounder at DIF during the baseline monitoring period of 1991-2000.
-CHV prevalence at the Outfall Site during 2022 was 4% (Table 3-3), well below the threshold level, and the lowest yet recorded.
+CHV prevalence at the Outfall Site during 2023 was 7% (Table 3-3), well below the threshold level.